vvzen/parse-exr-header/README.md

 # Reasons
 In the VFX world we've got tons of great open source initiatives, like ILM's OpenEXR and Sony's OpenImageIO.
-Both are great C++ projects and also provide bindings for Python, so I definitely recommend using them.
+Both are great C++ projects (and OIIO also provides bindings for Python), so I definitely recommend using them.

 BUT maybe your package manager doesn't have a specific version and compiling them from scratch can be a long process that could get you stuck in many, many different & non well documented cmake issues.